Code of Conduct

 - The member may transfer to another course

 - The member may submit an email to: email@example.com that they wish to donate their course fees to the Friends of Osher.
-Once processed, Dartmouth College will send you a letter for your tax deductable gift.
+Once processed, Dartmouth College will send you a letter for your tax deductible gift.

 - If a member withdraws from or drops a course at least 14 days prior to its first session, they will receive a refund of their course fee minus a $10 administrative charge.

 - If a member withdraws from or drops a course less than 14 days prior to its first session, they are not eligible to receive a refund or credit of course fees* or special fees related to the course.

 - If a member requests a transfer from one course to another, a refund of the difference in costs will be processed if the transfer is from a course with a higher fee into a course with a lower fee.
 If the transfer involves courses with equivalent fees, no refunds or charges will apply.
 If the transfer is from a course with a lower fee into a course with a higher fee, the member is responsible for paying the difference in costs.

-Although our course fees are considerably less than those of many similar organizations, limited financial aid is available.
+Although our course fees are considerably less than those of many similar organizations, limited financial aid is available for courses.
 Please call the Osher at Dartmouth office for more information at (603) 646-0154.

 Food and Drink

 Coffee and tea are provided at many class locations with a suggested donation of $1.
 Water is also available.
 Please bring your own travel mug.
 Please keep any refreshments away from audio-visual or other classroom equipment.

 It is the responsibility of any participant with a food allergy or specific nutritional concern to make the final judgment if a food item is appropriate for them to consume.
 We ask our participants to remember this when registering for a food-specific course, and to please self-identify as having any food allergies and/or specific health related dietary restrictions if participating in a class or event where refreshments are served.